MicrosoftLearning/dp-420-cosmos-db-dev/instructions/13-change-feed.md

 ---
 lab:
-    title: 'Process change feed events using the Azure Cosmos DB SQL API SDK'
+    title: 'Process change feed events using the Azure Cosmos DB for NoSQL SDK'
-    module: 'Module 7 - Integrate Azure Cosmos DB SQL API with Azure services'
+    module: 'Module 7 - Integrate Azure Cosmos DB for NoSQL with Azure services'
 ---

-# Process change feed events using the Azure Cosmos DB SQL API SDK
+# Process change feed events using the Azure Cosmos DB for NoSQL SDK

-The Azure Cosmos DB SQL API change feed is the key to creating supplemental applications driven by events from the platform.
-The .NET SDK for the Azure Cosmos DB SQL API ships with a suite of classes to build your applications that integrate with the change feed and listen for notifications about operations within your containers.
+The Azure Cosmos DB for NoSQL change feed is the key to creating supplemental applications driven by events from the platform.
+The .NET SDK for the Azure Cosmos DB for NoSQL ships with a suite of classes to build your applications that integrate with the change feed and listen for notifications about operations within your containers.

 In this lab, you will use the change feed processor functionality in the .NET SDK to create an application that is notified with a create or update operation is performed on an item in the specified container.